arun993/gensyn_blockassist/README.md

 ## Login guide
 ### 1st Method With cloudflare recomanded if you are on wsl
-open another wal terminal and these comands
+open another wsl terminal and run these commands
 ```
 wget -O cloudflared https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-amd64
 chmod +x cloudflared